xd009642/tarpaulin/TROUBLESHOOTING.md

 If your test uses unix signals tarpaulin using ptrace may steal them and cause tarpaulin to exit with a failure. `--forward-signals` is a useful flag here to mitigate some of these issues.
-Also if you use a lot of process exec's `--follow-exec` may be of use.
+Also if you use a lot of process spawns `--follow-exec` may be of use.

 Unfortunately, ptrace is a complicated API and signal handling further